Dentist discusses protocol for the safe dental amalgam fillings removal in Greenville

 - Use of a rubber dam to help contain the debris

-- Use of oxygen so the patient breathes clean air
+- Use of oxygen so the guest breathes clean air

-- Proper barrier to cover the skin and protect the patient’s face
+- Proper barrier to cover the skin and protect the guest’s face

 - Use of a saliva ejector to collect vapor